Do you wonder about the past? Why events occurred? Why some people became famous? If so, Florida History Fair is for you. Let’s get started!

 NHD Contest Rule Book

 You, your teacher, and your parents should read the National History Day Contest Rule Book carefully before you begin to work on your entry.
+You can download the Rule Book for free.
 Although your project may start as a class assignment, if you intend to compete at higher levels, it will have to adhere to certain specifications.
 The NHD Rule Book will ensure that your project aligns with these requirements.
 Contact the state coordinator if you need help understanding any of the rules.

 All entries except those in the historical paper category must include a process paper.
-In a maximum of 500 words and four paragraphs, you must describe how you came up with your idea; the steps that you took to research your topic; and how you actually created your exhibit, paper, documentary, performance, or web site.
-The final paragraph should include your thesis statement and explain how your topic relates to the annual theme.
+In a maximum of 500 words and four paragraphs, you must describe how you came up with your idea; the steps you took to research your topic; and how you actually created your exhibit, paper, documentary, performance, or website.
+The final paragraph should explain how your topic relates to the annual theme and, word limit permitting, your thesis statement.

-All history fair entries must include an annotated bibliography at the end of the process paper or historical paper.
+All history fair entries must include an annotated bibliography that is attached to the process paper (documentary, performance, exhibit), placed at the end of a historical paper, or embedded in a website.
 The bibliography lists only those sources that actually contributed information to the project.
 Primary sources are listed first, followed by secondary sources.
 Following each citation, an annotation—one or two sentences (or more if you desire)—explains how and why that source was useful.
 There is no limit to the number of words in the bibliography.

 National History Day and Florida History Fair require citations to follow one of two style guides: the MLA Handbook for Writers of Research Papers, published by the Modern Language Association of America, or A Manual for Writers of Term Papers, Theses, and Dissertations by Kate Turabian, published by the University of Chicago Press.
 You must use the bibliography, footnote, and other style formats in one book or the other (i.e., formats cannot be mixed).